 - Flight time.

 The DJI, which is the leading consumer and professional drone maker on the market, is leading the way in this technology.
 The DJI Mavic 2 Pro and Mavic 2 Zoom have some of the best obstacle avoidance systems.
 They have 6 obstacle detection directions and 4 obstacle avoidance directions, which is exceptional and very impressive.

 Keep in mind that every drone is different, while the more expensive drones that are used for commercial inspections, photogrammetry, and filmmaking already have those sensors built into them.
 This drone technology is very popular today.

 For the drone owner, it is very easy to get carried away in flight.
 If you lose your bearings or focus, you could easily fly backward or sideways into an object.
-With obstacle detection technology along with the many other safety features that drones have, we should see a lot more people getting into the drone world as a hobby or as a profession.
+With obstacle detection technology and the many other safety features that drones have, we should see many more people getting into the drone world as a hobby or a profession.